turbot/steampipe-docs/docs/cloud/develop/query-api.md

 ---
-title:  Using the Steampipe Cloud API
+title:  Using the Steampipe Cloud Query API
-sidebar_label: API
+sidebar_label: Query API
 ---

-# Using the Steampipe Cloud API
+# Using the Steampipe Cloud Query API

 ## Authentication
-To use the Steampipe Cloud API, you must connect with an [API token](/docs/cloud/profile#api-tokens).
+To use the [Steampipe Cloud API](cloud/reference/api), you must connect with an [API token](/docs/cloud/profile#api-tokens).
 The examples in this section assume that you have set the [`STEAMPIPE_CLOUD_TOKEN`](reference/env-vars/steampipe_cloud_token) to a valid API token:
 ```bash
 export STEAMPIPE_CLOUD_TOKEN=spt_c6rnjt8afakemj4gha10_svpnmxqfaketokenad431k